What Is the Master Gardener Volunteer Program?

 Application Process

 Attendance at the orientation meeting is mandatory.
-During orientation, you’ll receive your class schedule, training manual, OSU paperwork, and information about the required background check.
-Full payment will be due at this time.
+During orientation, you’ll receive your class schedule and training materials. -

-Participate in formal OSU Extension training (Sept–Nov 2025).
+Participate in formal OSU Extension training (July - November 2026). -

 Questions or Issues with Applying?